-Our members pay a share of the costs of producing their food in return for a regular share of the harvest.
-With no middle person and minimal distribution their food is good value for money while paying us a fair price.
+Our members commit to paying regular a share of the costs of producing their food in return for a share of our harvest.
+This give us a secure steady income and a regular market for our produce.
+With no middle person and minimal distribution the food is good value for money and we get paid a fair price

 1. KNOW WHERE YOUR FOOD COMES FROM